 What can you do if you plan on getting pregnant?

 Get regular pap tests.

-There are only 2 high risk types of HPV that have been known to cause cervical cancer.
+High-risk types of HPV have been known to cause cervical cancer.
 This is a serious complication in fertility and pregnancy.
 Most women do not ever reach the stage of cervical cancer, as cell progression is caught easily in pap tests, and preventative measures can be taken.
 The recommendation for disease control and prevention is to get one pap test every three years to keep an eye on your cervical cells, and more frequently if you have ever had an abnormal pap test.

 Papillex is not recommended for pregnancy due to the mixed carotenoids in the ingredient formula.
 While beta-carotene, great against HPV, has not been associated with any complications in pregnancy, high doses of vitamin A have been.

 It is always important to consult your healthcare practitioner when taking any new supplements, especially if you are pregnant.